saitzaw/spark-scala-docker/README.md

 #  data engineering in Scala, PySpark

-  Data engineering needs complex infrastrucre setup and install huge dependencies to run a single pipeline.
+  Enterprise Data engineering needs complex infrastrucre setup and install huge dependencies to run a single pipeline.
 However, thanks to containerization, we can build similar setup for the DEV, QUA and PRD environment.
 This setup is test to run the Scala, Pyspark in low cost method.
 This repo also accept to use the ad-hoc query to run in juypter notebook.

+  Besides of Data Engineering, this repo can give the business value to the users (dataset, busienss term, lineage etc.)

-  All the scripts and code are easy to test and run in local before submit to cloud server.
+  All the scripts and code are easy to test and run in local before submit to cloud server with zero cost.

 # Data Pipeline Architecture
 ![System Architecture](asserts/dataArch.png)